twentyonedot/qkart/README.md

-# A complete E-commerce application build using MERN stack.
+# A complete E-commerce application built using MERN stack.